HaoyuanWang1/COMS6998-PDLSP-Final-Project/README.md

 # COMS6998-PDLSP-Final-Project

 This repo holds the code for Columbia University COMS 6998 Practical Deep Learning System Performance Final Project.
 The **AbftTensor.ipynb** contains our experimentation and implementation of ABFT tensor to Keras API.
-The **ActivationRangeSupervision.ipynb** contains our implementation of Activation Range Supervision method and experimentation steps and results.
+The **ActivationRangeSupervision.ipynb** contains our implementation of Activation Range Supervision method, experimentation steps and results.

 # Project Overview

-For this project, Our goal was to test the effectiveness of various ML Silent Data Corruption error detection techniques on different types of deep learning models.
+For this project, our goal was to test the effectiveness of various ML Silent Data Corruption error detection techniques on different types of deep learning models.
 We hope through our experiementation we will be able to gain an understanding of how effective the methods can be when applied to models not mentioned in the papers.